Jeremy-Day-Lab/Cell_Reports_Rat_VTA_snRNA_2022/README.md

 # **VTA snRNA-seq**

 This page contains R code for analysis of single-nucleus RNA-seq (snRNA-seq) datasets from "_An atlas of transcriptionally defined cell populations in the rat ventral tegmental area_".
-R objects containg UMAP coordindates and other metadata characteristics for the complete dataset and neuronal subclustering are available upon request.
+R objects containing UMAP coordinates and other metadata characteristics for the complete dataset and neuronal sub-clustering are available upon request.

 ## **Study design**